 The modern open plan kitchen can be a designer statement, with the kitchen treated like a crafted piece of joinery.
 Like a piece of furniture that also performs like a high-tech machine for cooking and preparing food.

 Lingering smells from last night’s dinner are not pleasant.
 Open plan kitchen designs must include planning for ventilation.
 Even if the kitchen is a separate room this is an important consideration.
 This is usually done by an extractor that is placed above or near the kitchen hob, where most odours are generated.
 The range of appliances on the market is wide and varied, from background to industrial strength.
-If the hob is integrated within an island the correct conduit must be built-in form the design stage.
+If the hob is integrated within an island the correct conduit must be built-in from the design stage.
 Having an external wall is an important consideration.

-For open plan kitchen designs not everybody is comfortable with putting the messiness of the kitchen on display in the main living area of the home.
+For open plan kitchen designs, not everybody is comfortable with putting the messiness of the kitchen on display in the main living area of the home.
 Cooking and preparing food are by nature messy activities involving clutter.
-However by choosing either a fitted or a modular kitchen these concerns can be addressed with the design of the kitchen itself.
+However, by choosing either a fitted or a modular kitchen these concerns can be addressed with the design of the kitchen itself.

 Firstly let’s consider the combination of different rooms that would normally be separated in a more traditional home layout into an open plan.
 Kitchen and dining, kitchen and living room as well as kitchen and garden.

-Perhaps the most practical combination of rooms to achieve the open plan layout is the integration of the dining room with the kitchen.
+Perhaps the most practical combination of rooms to achieve the open-plan layout is the integration of the dining room with the kitchen.
 Here the flow of movement between preparing and serving food is perfectly matched.
 In order to lend additional interest the dining table should be placed near a window or in an area with a different ceiling height, either lower or higher.
 Materials and finishes can also help to define a separate dining area within the overall space.

 Connecting with the outdoors through large windows also presents a way of achieving the open kitchen concept.
 Especially if there are patio doors with an outdoor dining terrace or garden made directly accessible.
 Bi-folding glass doors or sliding doors can create the inside/outside feel which can bring the garden inside when weather permitting.
-The kitchen benefits from additional natural day light as well as the feeling of extra space.
+The kitchen benefits from additional natural daylight as well as the feeling of extra space.
 And the smells of a freshly cut lawn or blooming flowers are the ideal aperitif.

-Another option when considering an open plan or separate kitchen is the modular type or hidden kitchen.
+Another option when considering an open plan or separate kitchen is the modular or hidden kitchen.
 A modular kitchen treats the elements as separate pieces, some of which can be moved around.
-Unlike a fitted kitchen the elements can be free from the walls and are considered as elements of furniture.
+Unlike a fitted kitchen, the elements can be free from the walls and are considered elements of furniture.
 While a hidden kitchen can be a fully functional kitchen that is closed off when not in use by folding or sliding panels.
 A kitchen island is often an integral part of the modular or hidden kitchen.
-An important consideration is the drainage if a sink or dishwasher is included within the island.
+An important consideration is drainage if a sink or dishwasher is included within the island.